 7.3.2 email us at [email protected] providing us with your name and contact details.

-7.4 Where you have subscribed to receive marketing correspondence from us we will keep personal data for 12 months from when you provide us with your consent.
+7.4 Where you have subscribed to receive marketing correspondence from us, we will only contact you up to two up to two years from when you provide us with your consent.

 9.1 In addition to the third parties mentioned above, we may disclose your information to the following third parties for our legitimate interests as follows:

 9.1.1 staff members, in order to facilitate the provision of goods or services to you;

 9.1.2 our affiliated entities, to support internal administration;

 9.1.3 IT software providers that host our website and store data on our behalf;

 9.1.4 professional advisers including consultants, lawyers, bankers and insurers who provide us with consultancy, banking, legal, insurance and accounting services;